Apple Black Friday deals UK - iPhones, AirPods, Apple Watches, iPads and more

 Apple doesn’t usually discount products on Black Friday, instead opting to offer gift cards when you buy an item on the day, but that doesn’t mean there aren’t sales and deals to be had.

-The tech giant doesn’t announce specifics until right near the time, but there are plenty of retailers happy to show their hand well in advance.
-There was a great deal on the Apple Airpods, down to £129.99 at Amazon compared to the usual £159.99 at the Apple Store.
-They’re out of stock at the moment, but Apple AirPods are also available on John Lewis and Partners, currently £139.
+A host of other retailers have been getting in on the action with discounted products.
+Amazon currently has a great deal on the Apple AirPods, down to £128.99 from the usual £159.99 at the Apple store.
+Stocks keep changing but they’re also available at John Lewis for £139.

-We’ve also found a great SIM-free iPhone XS offer from John Lewis for £849, saving you £250.
+We’ve found a great SIM-free iPhone XS offer from John Lewis for £849, saving you £250.
 Ideal if you don’t want to tie yourself into a lengthy contract.
 If you’re in the market for a new iPhone model have a look at our roundup of the best Black Friday iPhone deals this year.
+There’s also a Black Friday only deal on Currys on the 13.3″ MacBook Air (2017) – 128 GB SSD down to £749.
+The 13.3″ 2018 MacBook is also on £999 for today only.
+Over at John Lewis there’s up to £150 off the latest 2019 MacBook.

 Wowcher has a great deal on the Apple Watch Series 3, down to £159, which is the best Watch price we’ve seen so far.

 Yes.
-The Apple Store does take part in Black Friday, but it offered an Apple Store Gift Card worth £160 when you bought a product from a select list.
+The Apple Store does take part in Black Friday, but is offering an Apple Store Gift Card worth £160 when you bought a product from a select list.

 Luckily, retailers elsewhere offer nice discounts and deals across the whole event – so if you’re not keen on the Gift Card idea then hold out for the other store offers.